The Best Way to Spend 3+ Days in Fiordland National Park and Te Anau

 Getting to boat through the fiord allows you to see the waterfalls, landscapes, and wildlife that makes it so unique

 If you are short on time and only have one day allotted to experiencing Milford Sound, then we recommend doing a cruise on the fiord.
 These cruises last 2 hours and explore the fiord, the landscape, the animal life, and the access to the ocean.
 There are many different operators who provide very similar tours.
 We recommend using Mitre Peak Cruises for your boat cruise.
-They have wonderful commentary about the nature that you will see and have smaller boats than some of the other companies that can go closer to the coast of the fiord.
+They have wonderful commentary about the nature that you will see, smaller boats than some of the other companies that can go closer to the coast of the fiord, and travel all the way out to the ocean.

 Other Experiences with Mitre Peak Cruises to Consider